Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 HIMALAYACALAMUS

-Himalayacalamus asper (picture above right) Strong bamboo with graceful leaves.
+Himalayacalamus asper (picture above right) Strong bamboo with graceful smal leaves.

 Height 2-6 m. sun till half shadow hardy between 0/-8°C